yoannjly/discord.py-self/changes/added.md

 ## `~Member/guild_avatar_url`
 Same as `avatar_url` but for guild avatars.
+Returns the avatar url if the member doesn't have a guild avatar.

 ## `~Member/is_guild_avatar_animated()`
 Same as `is_avatar_animated()` but for guild avatars.

 ## `~Member/guild_avatar_url_as()`
 Same as `avatar_url_as()` but for guild avatars.
+Returns the avatar url if the member doesn't have a guild avatar.

 ## `~Profile/ClientUser.banner_url`
 Same as `avatar_url` but for banners.